Clearing – Frequently Asked Questions

 Eligible students have to register for Adjustment and will have a maximum of five calendar days to register and secure an alternative course.
 If your CF offer changes to an Unconditional Firm (UF) offer less than five days before 31 August, you will still only have until 31 August to use the service.

 Q. By going through Adjustment, do I forfeit my place at my CF choice university?

 A. No. While looking for a place through Adjustment, you keep your existing university place.

 If, after the five-day period is up and you do not find anything, you will keep the place you already have.
 You only lose this place once you have confirmed you want to go elsewhere and your new university of choice adds themselves to your UCAS Track.

 Q. I haven't achieved the grades required for my chosen university course, and I'm feeling very disheartened.
 Do you have any advice?

 A. Stay positive!
 You have a number of options.

 There is time for you to find an alternative course via Clearing, to resit exams or take a year out and re-apply for entry next year.
-Take a look through the other Clearing FAQs here and read through our advice on applying for further advice.
+Take a look through the other Clearing FAQs and read through advice on applying.

-Remember that you need to be flexible but not desperate!
-Make sure that any course you choose is right for you.
+You need to be flexible but not desperate!
+Make sure any course you choose is right for you.
 You need to be happy on the course and at the university, so don't feel under pressure to accept the first offer you receive.